 I have heard a good percentage of the crew are dedicated to the Wilderness Legacy and keep coming back staff it.
 Why do you think that is?

 Providing good leadership to the crew, a safe working environment, and a happy fun work place really helps in the retention side of things.

 We operate our ships with what we call a “vessel management team.”
 This consists of the captain, the expedition leader, the chief engineer, the hotel manager, the chef, and the chief mate.
 The team on the Wilderness Legacy has been together a while and are very experienced.
 I think providing good leadership to the crew, a safe working environment, and a happy fun work place really helps in the retention side of things.
 Our galley team is a large part of it as well as they take the time to prepare the crew very healthy and varied meals.
 As crew members, we have 4 core values we deeply believe in:

 - Be good to one another.
 We cannot teach you to care as much about others as you care about yourself.
 You have to bring that.

 - Get a little better every day.
 Mediocrity is boring.

 - Make different mistakes.
 Try things, and sometimes fail.
 But learn from them, and teach others.

 As a team, we will rally around our motto: Work hard, have fun, be awesome.
 Anyway, sounds corny, but we believe in this and I believe it makes our ship a stronger work place.

-Learn what it is like to cruise through Alaska aboard the Wilderness Legacy in my Expert Review: Alaska’s Glaciers & Whales where we visited expansive glaciers and went on many incredible day hikes.
+Learn what it is like to adventure cruise through Alaska aboard the Wilderness Legacy in my Expert Review: Alaska’s Glaciers & Whales where we visited expansive glaciers and went on many incredible day hikes.
 This blog detailing what it is like to captain a small ship is among AdventureSmith Explorations’ extensive travel resources.
 Visit our Small Ship Cruise Guides page for even more tips and inspiration to plan your cruise.